Psiphon-Inc/psiphon-automation/README.md

   version can theoretically be None/null.
 The desired behaviour is that it get the default empty string value when pulling it out of JSON.

+- Known bug that might be too minor to fix: If polipo or plonk crashes, LocalProxy will try to send its last /status before the SystemProxySettings are restored (cleared).
+ServerRequest will first try HTTPS:8080 and HTTPS:443 through the proxy, which will quickly fail (because either polipo or plonk isn't there); then it will brink up a temp transport (which may or may not work -- the "current transport" is excluded from consideration).
+This is surely fixable, but it's not immediately obvious how.
+And it'll be unusual.
+And it will sometimes succeed.

+- Rethink if it makes sense to exclude the "current" transport from temp/failover transports.

 Things to explain
 - Programmatic transport priority